-- 1. Partnerships: Establishing citywide partnerships with diverse city actors and strengthening capacities of all key stakeholders to promote collective action and collaboration for quality, scale and impact.
-It is increasingly evident that no single actor can unilaterally achieve the type of large-scale transformational change necessary to create cities where children really thrive.
-Therefore, a partnering approach becomes an excellent sustainability strategy.
-Partnering takes direct advantage of high urban density and diversity of local actors, who often possess first-hand knowledge and experience on local contextual issues, established social capital, access into the target community, and resources appropriate to the context.
-The partnering approach provides opportunities for dispersed local actors and organisations to pool together resources and unite around a shared vision and value proposition.
-This can act as a starting point to formalising such partnerships, and establishing citywide networks of partners in a long-term sustainability strategy. - 2.
-Technology: Utilizing existing and new technological capacity and innovations to assist in designing smart and inclusive cities.
+- 2. Technology: Utilizing existing and new technological capacity and innovations to assist in effectiveness and scale up of urban programming, wherever possible.
 There already exists significant technological infrastructure in urban areas, from widespread mobile phone usage, to infrastructures built-in with technology (e.g. automatic street lamps that turn on after dark).
-While access to the benefits of technology is not equally distributed for all urban residents, their mere existence in urban environment provides an excellent resource and opportunity for development practitioners to support, assist and enable various programmatic activities. .
+While access to the benefits of technology is not equally distributed for all urban residents, their mere existence in urban environment provides an excellent resource and opportunity for development practitioners to support, assist and enable various programmatic activities.
 Technology can address data gaps due to the dynamic nature of cities.
 Constant mobility erodes periodic data sets collected by local governments; technology can produce easy user friendly tools for all urban residents to contribute to knowledge building in the city.
-Examples for entry points include using social and mainstream media to deliver messages of non-violence and other urban safety issues, including addressing harmful misconceptions (e.g. supposedly increased crime and theft rates due to the presence of refugees). - urban Planning and Design: Ensuring urban planning and design is inclusive, participatory and responsive to the needs and solutions of the most vulnerable groups, especially children in urban settings.
+Examples for entry points include using social and mainstream media to deliver messages of non-violence and other urban safety issues, including addressing harmful misconceptions (e.g. supposedly increased crime and theft rates due to the presence of refugees). - 3.
+Urban Planning and Design: Ensuring urban planning and design is inclusive, participatory and responsive to the needs and solutions of the most vulnerable groups in urban settings.
 World Vision recognizes the well-established administrative capacities and systems already present in urban municipalities.
 Therefore, this enabler of change takes advantage of urban planning and design processes to guide them towards strengthening its inclusion and responsiveness to the vulnerabilities faced by all its urban residents, especially the most vulnerable such as residents of informal settlements.
 Improvements in urban planning and design can have profound positive impact across all the strategic pillars.
 Upgrading of the built environment can involve allocation of safe, secure, sufficient and affordable housing developments, upgrading of slum areas, public spaces and road usage, and ensuring the adequate and consistent delivery and accessibility of essential services, like waste disposal.
 Inclusive and responsive urban planning can directly address the challenges posed by the three urban distinctives, including planning for better absorption of its incoming migration population.
-Some promising examples are Advocating for the opening and /or rehabilitation of public spaces for children and youth adults to use for play and leisure e.g. Ensuring safe access to public services (for example infrastructure, education and health facilities) for diverse groups living in the same or adjacent neighbourhoods.

-4. Urban Policy: Ensuring that urban policy at all tiers of the city, from neighborhood to city and national level, promotes equity and advocates for sustainable development.
+Some promising examples are Advocating for the opening and /or rehabilitation of public spaces for children and youth adults to use for play and leisure e.g. Ensuring safe access to public services (for example infrastructure, education and health facilities) for diverse groups living in the same or adjacent neighbourhoods. - 4.
+Urban Policy: Ensuring that urban policy at all tiers of the city, from neighborhood level to city and national level, promotes equity and advocates for sustainable development.
 Urban policy is an excellent instrument for harnessing the abundance of political capital in the city to address rapid urbanisation.
 Influencing urban policy at its various tiers of government (local, district/municipal, city, state and national) will allow stakeholders and development actors to place important urban development priorities within the official government agenda for the immediate and long-term future of the city and its populations.
 This can include, but is certainly not limited to, identification of vital issues and opportunities, better coordination across official actors and various stakeholders, allocation of budgets, resources and public-private investment, and reform of legislation and regulations important for urbanisation and urban development issues.
 Advocating to influence policy change to be more responsive, inclusive and accountable to all urban residents is indispensable for launching long-term, sustainable and citywide impact across all the strategic pillars.
 Promising examples include the Safer Cities My City Initiative in India, and training of local authorities, police, media, social services, etc. to prevent and address gender and age-based violence in streets, parks and other public spaces.